 S. Siblings: Older brother (w/ sister-in-law), and older step-sister.

-T. Time you wake up: Weekdays I try to be up by 6:30am to get to lab before 8am, but sometimes I fail due to gross traffic or being lazy.
+T. Time you wake up: Weekdays I try to be up by 6:30am to get to lab before 8am, but sometimes I fail due to gross traffic.
 The weekends I’m usually up between 7:30-9am.
 I’ve completely lost my ability to sleep in.

 U. Underwear: Yes, I am pro underwear.
 I have the black VIP Victoria’s Secret card to prove it.